japila-books/apache-spark-internals/docs/ExecutorAllocationClient.md

 Used when:

-* `ExecutorAllocationManager` link:spark-ExecutorAllocationManager.adoc#removeExecutor[removes an executor].
+* `ExecutorAllocationManager` spark-ExecutorAllocationManager.md#removeExecutor[removes an executor].

-* `SparkContext` xref:ROOT:SparkContext.adoc#killExecutors[is requested to kill executors].
+* `SparkContext` ROOT:SparkContext.md#killExecutors[is requested to kill executors].

-* Streaming `ExecutorAllocationManager` link:spark-streaming/spark-streaming-ExecutorAllocationManager.adoc#killExecutor[is requested to kill executors].
+* Streaming `ExecutorAllocationManager` spark-streaming/spark-streaming-ExecutorAllocationManager.md#killExecutor[is requested to kill executors].

 | [[killExecutors]] `killExecutors`
 | Requests that a cluster manager to kill one or many executors that are no longer in use and returns whether the request has been acknowledged by the cluster manager (`true`) or not (`false`).